muratkeremozcan/angular-playground/README.md

 This repo is a copy of Angular's Karma examples, enhanced for innovation activities, best practices and information sharing.

-> Originally the repository uses GitLab.
-Converting the CI architecture to CircleCI is WIP.
+Originally the repository was Siemens internal and used  GitLab.
+It got migrated to Github and CircleCI, but the gitlab files have been left-in for a reference.
+Technically, this repo can be dropped in at gitlab.com and it would work, granted the runner tags are modified.

 Improvements over the base application include: